emanonchao/py-google-prediction-api/README.md

 #Before doing prediction, you have to check the training status.
 You can't predict until the training process is done.
 status = example.get()
-while "DONE" not in status.["trainingStatus"]: status = example.get()
+while "DONE" not in status["trainingStatus"]: status = example.get()
-result = example.predict()
+result = example.predict(features)
-print result.["outputValue"]  #print the value of your prediction
+print result["outputValue"]  #print the value of your prediction

 #When you get new data later, you can also add them to a trained model
 example.update(output_value, features)